Synival/BaseMUD/README.md

   messages when the state changes via drink/eat.
 * 'Word of recall' now writes "Spell failed." to the _caster_ rather than the victim.
-* 'Heat metal' would fail _more_ if the opponent had more dexterity - this is fixed, but still needs balancing.
+* 'Heat metal' would drop an item _more_ if the opponent had more dexterity - this is fixed, but still needs balancing.

 As a bonus feature, booting the MUD currently outputs several files to JSON